 Expert Garden Advice on Rabbit Resistant Flowers

 Bunnies eating all of your blooms?
-Here's an expert's advice for the best rabbit resistant flowers and tips for keeping rabbits away from your garden.
+Here's an expert's advice for the best rabbit resistant flowers and rabbit repellents.

 “Rabbits ate all of my marigolds.
 What are your suggestions for other colorful, long-blooming, rabbit resistant flowers?” says Peggy Connors of Newton, New Hampshire.